mgeier/insipid-sphinx-theme-nursery/doc/showcase/api-doc.rst

    :param str recipient: The recipient of the message
    :param str message_body: The body of the message
    :param priority: The priority of the message, can be a number 1-5
-   :type priority: integer or None
+   :type priority: int or None
    :return: the message id
    :rtype: int
    :raises ValueError: if the message_body exceeds 160 characters